Aimeedeer/coconut-report/content/posts/2020-02-25-dev-community.md

 In the text below, “I” refers to myself, and “we” refers to Nervos marketing team and me.
 Opinions and perspectives in this post are my own, not those of the Nervos team.

-The source file [is on GitHub](todo), if you find incorrect information, please open an issue, or comment to this post directly.
+If you find incorrect information, please open an issue, or comment to this post directly.
 Thanks in advance.

 ## Brief recap of Nervos developer relations efforts